rds-ops/-smsbridge/docs/ARCHITECTURE_MAP.md

 `webhook`

 Server-to-server callback from provider/payment system to this backend.
 Current code does not have `/internal` webhooks yet; supplier SMS push is similar but belongs to supplier API.

+Note: There is now an internal provider webhook namespace skeleton at `/internal/provider-webhooks/{provider_code}`, but it is placeholder-only and does not process provider events yet.